guerillaxgardener/reading-notes/301-reading-01.md

 ### What is the flow of props?

 Uni-Lateral downwards from parent to child.
-The child should inhert data from parent, but not change it.
+The child should inherit data from parent, but not change it.

 ---